Here are 14 tips to help you improve your dog training over the next 14 days.

 10. Take Human Snacks

 Working Dog Training can be tiring for both your body and your mind.
 When our glucose level drops, we can be delayed in our responses, generally tired and possibly a little ‘hangry’.
 Take some healthy human snacks that can boost your sugar level to keep you going.

 11. Keep Visual Reminders

-In your dog training vest, on your phone, in your car, around your home, keep little notes to remind you you can succeed.
+In your dog training vest, on your phone, in your car, and around your home, keep little notes to remind you you can succeed.
 Every day the LWDG post a quote on our Instagram Pager and Our Facebook Page to keep us all going.
 Notes and images of success can build our resolve to succeed too.

 12. Don’t Train In Pain

 There is no point going out to train your dog when you’re emotionally or physically drained.
 If you’re tired, stressed or upset, take your dog for a gentle stroll to clear your mind if you must, but don’t try to use the time for training.
 Your dog can sense your upset, you will be distracted, and no good can come from those states of mind.

 There is an old Latin motto: “Possunt quia posse videntur.”
 They can, because they think they can.

 And the same is true if you think you can’t.
 Make sure to work on your mindset.
 You have to believe you can in order to succeed.